 Judson’s classes include Mindful Hatha Yoga, a gently-paced class focusing on unifying your mind and body while strengthening both, as well as a repeating six-week series for absolute beginners.
 He enjoys teaching karma (pay-what-you-can) classes because it opens participation up to all sorts of people who might not otherwise experience yoga.
 All his classes are beginner-friendly by design, and he enjoys answering questions during class.

 A teacher, artist, and bodyworker, Jen values fun, creativity, wellness, and community.
-Her classes focus on breath, alignment, and play so students can find steadiness and ease, highlighting the connection between how we move our bodies on the mat and how we move through life.
+Her classes focus on breath, alignment, and play, highlighting the connection between how we move on the mat and how we move through life.
 Her warmth and encouragement make even the most challenging classes feel inclusive and accessible.

-Jen also offers massage therapy, reflexology, and Reiki at The Glowing Body.
+Jen offers massage therapy, reflexology, and Reiki at The Glowing Body.

 Mark’s yoga journey began back in 1990 when, on a whim, he stepped into an Iyengar yoga class in Santa Cruz, CA. After that he was hooked and started studying as many styles of yoga and meditation as he could wrap his mind and body around; Bikram, Iyengar, Ashtanga, Vini Yoga, Kundalini, T’ai Chi, and Qigong.
 He received his first teaching certification in 1992 from a holistic health school in Costa Mesa, CA,the Acu-Polarity Institute for Well-Being, and then a second one in 1993 from Yoga Works, Orange County.
 His classes combine the greatest features of all of these styles, and the results are creative vinyasas combined with qi building practices, all linked together with deep awareness of the breath.